-- Is water-resistant, not waterproof like the LuminAID or the MPOWERD Luci Outdoor 2.0.
+- Is water-resistant, not waterproof like the LuminAID or the MPOWERD.

-The AGPTEK Solar Lantern is one of the best solar lanterns after the Roxicosly.
+The AGPTEK Solar Lantern is the second-best solar lantern after the Roxicosly.
 It has the second-highest lumen count, has the most ways possible to charge the batteries, and comes with the ability to use backup batteries.
 This makes it a solid option for just about any situation.

 The AGPTEK has a lumen output of 240, which is below the 350-lumen output of the Roxicosly when on flashlight mode.
-Admittedly if comparing the AGPTEK against the Roxicosly lantern, it’s the brightest by about 40 lumens, making it the best solar camping lantern in terms of brightness.
+Admittedly if comparing the AGPTEK against the Roxicosly lantern, it’s the brightest by about 40 lumens, making it one of the best solar camping lights in terms of brightness.

-The battery life is slightly low at 12 hours, the same as the Kizen LED Camping Lantern.
+The battery running time is slightly low at 12 hours, the same as the Kizen LED Lantern.
 The MPOWERD, LuminAID, and the Roxicosly all feature longer battery lives.

-The battery life is somewhat offset by having the most charging methods available for any solar camping lantern on this list.
+This solar lantern has the most charging methods available for all solar camping lights on this list.
 It has the standard charging options through the solar panel or the USB port.
-Also, it has a hand crank like the Roxicosly and a charger like the MPOWERD Luci Outdoor 2.0.
+Also, it has a hand crank like the Roxicosly and a charger like the MPOWERD.